All Episodes

 Top of my list.

-I mean, that's the place to land because if you're looking for intelligent life or ruins, It's the single signal in the noise that says, come here.
+I mean, that's the place to land, because if you're looking for intelligent life or ruins, it's the single signal in the noise that says, come here.

 Richard, is it a reasonable place to land, Richard?

-In other words, could you get one of their little buggies down there?
+Could you get one of their little buggies down there?

 There's tons of flat areas.